lingyundai/quantum-bot-core/README.md

 # QuantumBotCore

 QuantumBotCore is a project designed to manage user sessions, add messages, and log events using Firebase Cloud Functions.
-It incorporates Firebase Authentication, Firestore, and JSON Web Tokens (JWT) for secure session handling.

 ## Setup

 ### Prerequisites